dustinmichels/mit-transportation-analytics/docs/setup.md

 Alternatively, install from [the java website](https://www.java.com/en/download/manual.jsp).

+- This might be the easiest way to install, but more challenging to manage, especially if you want other specific versions installed in the future.

 ### Download OTP

 Download the file "otp-2.6.0-shaded.jar" from the [OTP releases page](https://repo1.maven.org/maven2/org/opentripplanner/otp/2.6.0/) and save it to a good directory.

-I suggest `~/dev`, which can be a reusable home for other small dev tools.
+I suggest `~/dev`, which can be a reusable home for other small developer tools.

 Via the command line: